fortanix/rust-mbedtls/README.md

 ### Features

-This is a list of the Cargo features available for mbedtls-sys.
+This is a list of the Cargo features available for mbedtls.
 Features in **bold** are enabled by default.

 * **aesni** Enable support for the AES-NI instructions.